-Once you have your strategy, pay grades and processes complete, make sure you commit to conduct an annual review.
+Once you have your strategy, pay grades, and processes complete, make sure you commit to conducting an annual review.

 Look at your pay ranges and adjust them to keep them current.
 One way to do this is by increasing the ranges according to COLA annual increases.

 Every couple of years do a similar salary survey to make sure you are keeping up with current pay trends.